carpentries/carpentrycon/CarpentryConnects/AtoZofCCMcr2019.md

 #### Icebreaker

 Many people coming to CarpentryConnect will be meeting for the first time.
-We know that coming into any big event for the first time can be a little intimidating.
-You may not know anyone but it seems like everyone else knows lots of people.
 We want to make sure that everyone who comes to CarpentryConnect feels a sense of belonging right from the start.
-As the first activity at the conference, we have planned an icebreaker event for everyone to connect with a small group of people to swap stories about why they are here.
+To get a head start to networking, we have planned an icebreaker event for everyone to connect with a small group of people to swap stories about themselves.
+You will also have several opportunities for face-to-face networking and interaction with other members during the conference.

 #### Inclusion